-The Story Behind the Trends - Overall there have been 5 deaths across the Southern Area over the last year.
-Two deaths in Newry were infants aged 0 -4 years.
-All the deceased lived in Social Housing and all were non-accidental deaths.
-As the Travellers are a tight knit community all 5 deaths had an impact across the whole Southern Area.
+The Story Behind the Trends - Overall there have been 3 deaths across the Southern Area over the last year.
+All three deaths in Craigavon were infants aged 0 -1 year.

 Actions Required: Continued support by Traveller Support Workers.
 All professionals who are in contact with Traveller Families and their Children should be culturally sensitive in relation to their needs after the passing of a loved one.